thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```

 ## Type Inference Algorithm
-At a high level the goal of type inference is to use contextual information from our AST to infer the type of each AST node.
+At a high level, the goal of type inference is to use contextual information from our AST to infer the type of each AST node.
 In trivial cases this is very easy when we see an `Int` AST node we know it always has type `Int`.
-It's not always so straightforward though.
+It's not always so straightforward, though.
 If we want to know the type of an `App` node, we have to look at the return type of the function of that `App` node.
 However, we may not know the type of that function yet.
 The function might be a variable that refers to an input parameter to our overall AST term.
 In that case we can't know the type of our function until we know the type of our whole term, which seems circular.
 The way to break up this circular reasoning is by waiting to infer our type until we have enough information to do so.
 Instead of inferring a type immediately, when we encounter a type we don't know, we'll track some constraints about that type.
 Then once we've walked our entire AST we should have enough constraints to infer all our types.

 That sounds a little hand wavy; how can we be sure we'll always generate enough constraints to figure out our types?
 The answer is **math**!
 I won't go into details here, but we'll lean on some very nifty proofs a lot of folks worked on to guide us to a type system that is always inferrable.
 For more information, look into the [Hindley-Milner (HM) type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).

 So we're going to track information about types.
-We'll do this on our type variables since they represent unknown types.
+We do this on our type variables since they represent unknown types.
 When we encounter a node, we'll give it a fresh type variable and emit a constraint on that variable.
 Any other nodes that rely on that node will reuse its type variable, producing their own constraints on that variable.
 This is the basis for implementations of the HM type system such as [Algorithm J](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system#Algorithm_J), or its cousin Algorithm W. There's a key difference between those implementations and ours though.
 Algorithm J attempts to solve constraints as soon as it encounters them and uses a clever data structure to avoid the circular reasoning we saw earlier.
 Our implementation will instead generate all constraints in one pass and then solve them all in a separate pass.

 This split into constraint generation followed by constraint solving offers some nice properties over the "solve as you go" solution.
 Because we generate a set of constraints from the AST and then solve them, constraint solving only has to know about constraints and nothing about the AST.
 This means constraint solving requires no modifications when we change our AST.
 Right now while we have 4 AST nodes the benefit is small, but most languages have 100+ AST nodes.
 Being able to handle all these cases in constraint generation and not have them bleed over into constraint solving is a huge win for managing complexity.
 An explicit list of constraints can also make error reporting easier.
 We can associate a span with each constraint.
 Then use these spans help to print smarter error messages on a type error.
 LambdaAle has a great talk by Simon Peyton Jones [Type Inference as Constraint Solving](https://www.youtube.com/watch?v=-TJGhGa04F8&t=2731s) that goes over the benefits in more detail.

 Our two passes will need to share some state between each other.
-We'll introduce a `TypeInference` struct to hold the shared state and implement our passes as methods on that struct:
+We introduce a `TypeInference` struct to hold the shared state and implement our passes as methods on that struct:
 ```rs
 struct TypeInference  {
   unification_table: InPlaceUnificationTable<TypeVar>,